Essays of E. B. White

 Stay organized

-Keep track of what you’re reading, what you’ve finished, and what’s next.Build a better TBR
+Keep track of what you’re reading, what you’ve finished, and what’s next.

-Swipe, skip, and save with our smart list-building toolRate and review
+Swipe, skip, and save with our smart list-building tool

-Share your take with other readers with half stars, emojis, and tagsCurate your feed
+Share your take with other readers with half stars, emojis, and tags

-Meet readers like you in the Fable For You feed, designed to build bookish communities11 Reviews
+Meet readers like you in the Fable For You feed, designed to build bookish communities39 Reviews

-Created over 6 years agoAbout E. B. White
+Created 7 months agoAbout E. B. White

 E. B. White, the author of such beloved classics as Charlotte's Web, Stuart Little, and The Trumpet of the Swan, was born in Mount Vernon, New York.
-He graduated from Cornell University in 1921 and, five or six years later, joined the staff of The New Yorker magazine, then in its infancy.
+He graduated from Cornell University in 1921 and, five or six years later, joined the staff of the New Yorker magazine, then in its infancy.
 He died on October 1, 1985, and was survived by his son and three grandchildren.

 Mr. White's essays have appeared in Harper's magazine, and some of his other books are: One Man's Meat, The Second Tree from the Corner, Letters of E. B. White, Essays of E. B. White, and Poems and Sketches of E. B. White.
 He won countless awards, including the 1971 National Medal for Literature and the Laura Ingalls Wilder Award, which commended him for making a "substantial and lasting contribution to literature for children."